-Throughout history, we’ve been captivated by stories of heroes—those remarkable individuals whose courage and selflessness leave an enduring mark on the world.
+Throughout history, we’ve been captivated by stories of heroes— remarkable individuals whose courage and selflessness leave an enduring mark on the world.
 These heroes come from all walks of life, contributing in grand and small ways.
 Whether legendary warriors or contemporary activists, their legacies remind us that anyone can make a meaningful difference, regardless of their background.
 Even the most minor actions can ripple through history, shaping the future in ways we might never fully realize.

 Modern Heroes